qaintumai/quantum/docs/api_reference.md

 #### **Models**

-The Models module provides the implementation of various models, including quantum decoders, encoders, neural networks, and transformers.
+The Models module provides the implementation of quantum neural networks and quantum transformers.
+Quantum encoders and quantum decoders are used to build quantum transformers.

 #### **Utilities**